-But knowing Street, this only gave him more of a reason to work harder to succeed and prove everyone wrong again.
-To counter the stigma of being “too short”, Street got special soles on his boots made that gave him about three more inches in height, and he began wearing feathers in his hair to give the illusion of height.
+But knowing Street, this only gave him more reason to work harder to succeed and prove everyone wrong again.
+To counter the stigma of being "too short," Street got special soles on his boots made that gave him about three more inches in height, and he began wearing feathers in his hair to give the illusion of height.

 In the ‘80s, we saw the sport transitioning more and more into an era of big personalities, flamboyant outfits, and outlandish angles.
 The "Exotic One" seemed right at home and was ahead of the curve many years before.

-In North America, he realized kayfabe (mostly the part about bad guys and good guys not being seen together outside of the ring) was very important.
-In England, he remembers that the fans accepted that wrestlers socialized outside of the ring, but this was not the case on “this side of the pond.”
+He realized kayfabe (mostly the part about bad guys and good guys not being seen together outside of the ring) was very important in North America.
+In England, he remembers that the fans accepted that wrestlers socialized outside of the ring, but this was not the case on "this side of the pond."

 Recommended article on our site: “Macho Man” Randy Savage Ruins a Feel-Good Moment at Waffle House

 Watch: "I got more manhood in my little finger than Randy Savage has in his whole body!"

 Adrian, never one to hold back, didn’t think Savage was that great a wrestler.
 "Randy was pure athlete, and he could certainly look after himself in a fight, but he couldn’t wrestle.
 You have never seen him apply the simplest of wrestling holds.
 Or escape from one."